dmahugh/bottle-msgraph/docs/GettingStarted/readme.md

 [Installation](../Installation/readme.md) | [Getting Started](../GettingStarted/readme.md) | [Overview](../Overview/readme.md) | [Sample Queries](../SampleQueries/readme.md) | [OAuth2Manager class](../OAuth2Manager/readme.md) | [repo home](https://github.com/dmahugh/bottle-msgraph)

-After [Installation](../Installation/readme.md), the next step is to create a ```config.json``` file.
-The sample app will read your Azure AD credentials from this file on startup.
-Follow these steps to set up your ```config.json``` file:
+## configuration OAuth2Manager

+After [Installation](../Installation/readme.md), the next step is to configure the OAuth2Manager instance with the information needed to connect to Azure Active Directory and obtain a valid access token.
+You can put all of these settings in a JSON configuration file, hard-code them into a _config_ dictionary in the source code, or do a combination of the two approaches.

-* Save a copy of the [config.json template](https://github.com/dmahugh/bottle-msgraph/blob/master/docs/misc/config.json) in the root folder of your project
+To create a configuration file, copy the [config.json template](https://github.com/dmahugh/bottle-msgraph/blob/master/docs/misc/config.json) into the root folder of your project, and edit it to add your application's name, ID, and secret.
+You will obtain those settings when you register your application with your Azure AD tenant:

 * Go to the [Microsoft Application Registration Portal](https://apps.dev.microsoft.com/) and sign in, then click on the "Add an app" button
 * Give the application a name, and click Create
 * Note the value labeled *Application ID* &mdash; this is the value to copy and paste into config.json for _"app_id"_